-Many countries abroad provide avenues where their students can work while they study, the only challenge is that, the requirements sometimes are always too rigid and strict adherence is paramount.
-There are also some countries which do not permit its students to work at all so, it is important that when one is applying for studies abroad, to check and understand most if not all of the criteria and requirements for international students.
+Many countries abroad provide opportunities where their students can work while they study.
+The only challenge is that the requirements are sometimes too rigid, and strict adherence is paramount.
+Some countries do not permit their students to work at all.
+So, it is important that when applying for studies abroad, you check and understand the criteria for international students.

 These are the Most Expensive Countries to Study and Work Abroad

-Work and study abroad is another means of students supporting themselves financially in a foreign country.
-There are some countries in which the standard of living is relatively high and needs a lot of funds to be able to live a comfortable life and resulting in a part-time job seems the best way to tackle such problems.
-In this article are outlined 10 most expensive countries which permit their students to work and study in order to support their studies.
+Working and studying abroad is another way for students to support themselves financially in a foreign country.
+There are some countries where the standard of living is relatively high.
+This means students will need to have enough money to live comfortably.
+To achieve this, they can take on part-time jobs to help with their finances.
+In this article, we outline the 10 most expensive countries that permit their students to work and study to support their studies.

-- Australia: this country is widely known for its quality of education and also for its reputable and world-class institutions.
-Australia’s cost of tuition and living is relatively on the high side, but students are allowed to work while they study provided they obtain a student visa.
-This student visa is one of the major requirements which an international student needs to obtain in order to be able to work and study in the country.
-Australia permits its undergraduate international students to work for a duration of 40 hours per fortnight when the school is in session and unlimited hours when the school is on break.
-The postgraduate students are allowed to work unlimited hours provided their course of study is not affected.
+This country is popular for its quality of education, its reputation, and its world-class institutions.
+Australia’s cost of tuition and living is relatively high.
+However, students can work while they study, as long as they obtain a student visa.
+Australia permits its undergraduate international students to work for 40 hours per fortnight when the school is in session and unlimited hours when the school is on break.
+Postgraduate students can work hours without limit, as long as their course of study is not affected.

-- Norway: this country is also on the top list of expensive places to study abroad, because of its general cost of living, quality educational standard, and also the ambiance of the country.
+This country is also on the top list of expensive places to study abroad.
+This is because of its general cost of living, quality educational standards, and ambiance.
 Norway is a very beautiful country with good weather and a friendly environment.
-The crime rate in this country is also very low and as such endears more international students.
-Norway permits its students to work while they study but they would need to acquire an employment permit and a letter from the host institution which would state clearly that the student’s studies would not be affected.
-All of these requirements are meant to be submitted at the nearest police station from where the employment permit is been given.
-Once the permit is given, students are now allowed to work for a duration of 20 hours each week.
+The crime rate in this country is also very low, which attracts more international students.
+Norway permits its students to work while they study.
+However, they would need to acquire an employment permit and a letter from the host institution.
+The letter would state clearly that it will not affect the student’s studies.
+All of these requirements are meant to be submitted at the nearest police station, from where the employment permit has been issued.
+Once the permit is given, students are allowed to work for 20 hours each week.

-- France: France is a country that is enriched with fashion, culture, arts and architecture make the country a good study abroad destination.
-Although the cost of living in France is extravagant, it is made affordable for students provided they have the means of survival and since they are allowed to take up part-time jobs to support themselves and also the government has put in place different scholarship schemes to support the students.
-For international students to be able to work and study in France, they need to be enrolled in an institution that offers the student social security scheme which allows the student to work for up to 964 hours each year.
-France institutions provide on-campus jobs that students can take up such as; foreign language instructor, campus marketer, assisting disabled students, and so on.
+France is a country that is famous for its fashion, culture, the arts, and architecture.
+All of this makes the country a good study-abroad destination.
+Although the cost of living in France is extravagant, it is made affordable for students provided they have the means of survival, and since they are allowed to take up part-time jobs to support themselves, the government has put in place different scholarship schemes to support the students.
+For international students to be able to work and study in France, they need to be enrolled in an institution that offers the student social security scheme.
+This allows the student to work for up to 964 hours each year.
+France’s institutions provide on-campus jobs that students can take up.
+Some of them include foreign language instructors, campus marketers, assisting disabled students, and so on.

-- New Zealand: with its beautiful landscapes, high quality of education, and friendly locals, it is definitely no wonder why New Zealand is a favorite among international students.
-This country also permits international students to work while they study provided they have been issued the student study permit or student visa and this allows the student to work for 20 hours duration per week and more hours when on school break.
-The permission to work must be stated clearly on the student visa before the student can commence work and there is a wide range of part-time job options for students in New Zealand.
+With its beautiful landscapes, high quality of education, and friendly locals, New Zealand is a favorite among international students.
+This country also permits international students to work while they study, provided they have been issued a student study permit or student visa, which allows the student to work for 20 hours per week and more hours when on school break.
+Permission to work must be stated clearly on the student visa before the student can commence work, and there is a wide range of part-time job options for students in New Zealand.

-- United Kingdom: This very popular study abroad destination.
-The country has a beautiful landscape, multicultural environment, reputable institutions and it is also known for its high standard of education.
-The United Kingdom permits only international students with the 4 tier of student visa to work for a duration of 20 hours per week during the school session and full time on school breaks.
-The 4 tier student visa needs to be stamped and written allowed to work before such student can commence work, also the student must be enrolled in any institution in the country for at least a duration of six months before the work permit can be granted.
+This is a very popular study-abroad destination.
+The country has a beautiful landscape, a multicultural environment, and quality institutions, It is also known for its high standard of education.
+The United Kingdom permits only international students with the 4-tier student visa to work for 20 hours per week during the school session and full-time on school breaks.
+The 4-tier student visa needs to be stamped and written to allow a student to work before such a student can commence work, also, the student must be enrolled in any institution in the country for at least six months before the work permit can be granted.

-- Spain: this is also a country that offers a relatively affordable tuition fee and cost of living; the country is also very popular among international students.
-Spain has a friendly environment that accommodates foreigners and the crime rate is low too.
-Spain permits international students to work up to 20 hours per week provided they are granted a student visa and work permit from the government authorities.
+This is also a country that offers a relatively affordable tuition fee and cost of living.
+The country is also very popular among international students.
+Spain has a friendly environment that accommodates foreigners, and the crime rate is low too.
+Spain permits international students to work up to 20 hours per week.
+This is as long as they get a student visa and work permit from the government authorities.

-- Sweden: this country boasts of a very high educational system which lots of student programs with great innovations.
-Sweden is a country enriched with natural stunning landscapes and environments.
-International students are permitted to work and study in Sweden, but sometimes, they are required to speak a little Swedish in order to get good employment.
-Sweden does not specify how long its students can work, but it has to be in a way where such student is able to balance both work and study effectively.
+This country boasts a very high educational system with lots of student programs and great innovations.
+Sweden is a country enriched with stunning natural landscapes and environments.
+International students are permitted to work and study in Sweden.
+Sometimes, they are required to speak a little Swedish to get good employment.
+Sweden does not specify how long its students can work, but it has to be in a way where such students can balance both work and study effectively.

-- Singapore: this country is gradually becoming a hub of study for international students, with more universities been approved in the country and its improved standard of education.
-Singapore permits its student to work only when they are issued the work pass exemption notification which allows the student to only work for a duration of 16 hours per week during school sessions and full time during breaks.
-This work pass exemption notification is only issued to students who are in a full-time study in any of the country’s institutions.
+This country is gradually becoming a hub of study for international students, with more universities being approved in the country and an improved standard of education.
+Singapore permits its students to work only when they are issued the work pass exemption notification, which allows the student to only work for 16 hours per week during school sessions and full-time during breaks.
+This work pass exemption notification is only issued to students who are studying full-time in the country.

-- Switzerland: as a very developed country in central Europe, Switzerland offers a very high quality of education and poses as a good study abroad destination for foreign students.
-Although it has a high standard of living, Switzerland is still a beautiful place to study and the country also permits its students to work and study.
+As a very developed country in central Europe, Switzerland offers a very high quality of education.
+The country is also a good study-abroad destination for international students.
+Although it has a high standard of living, Switzerland is still a beautiful place to study, and the country also permits its students to work and study.
 For international students to work and study in Switzerland, they need to go through the immigration authorities to obtain a work permit.
-Foreign students can work up to 15 hours each week during sessions and full time during school breaks.
-Only those who have begun their courses in any of the country’s universities for a duration of at least six months can qualify to work.
+Foreign students can work up to 15 hours each week during sessions and full-time during school breaks.
+Only those who have begun their courses at any of the country’s universities for at least six months can qualify to work.

-- Canada: this is a very beautiful country with a luxurious ambiance and high quality of life.
-Canada’s educational system is sought after and this endears the country to foreign students.
-In Canada, students are permitted to work on or off-campus.
-For students who want to work, on-campus must obtain a study permit and a social insurance number.
-The duration of hours for on-campus jobs is unlimited but for off-campus, there is a duration of 20 hours per week.
+This is a very beautiful country with a luxurious ambiance and a high quality of life.
+Canada’s educational system is sought-after, and this endears the country to foreign students.
+In Canada, students are permitted to work on or off campus.
+Students who want to work, on-campus must obtain a study permit and a social insurance number.
+The duration of hours for on-campus jobs is unlimited, but for off-campus jobs, there are 20 hours per week.